Standard ML of New Jersey: Development

 Successor ML is a term used to describe the next version of the language.
 The documents describing it have been extracted from the SML/NJ '97 files and made available as a GitHub repository of TeX documents which the community is expected to collaborate and grow the language.
 Successor ML features can be enabled using the command-line option -Cparser.succ-ml=true.

-Since at least 1998, MLton is the standard bootstrapping compiler, and it has some support for Successor ML.
+Since at least 1998, MLton is the standard bootstrapping compiler, and includes some support for Successor ML.